Remember When Australia Pretend-Nuked a Rainforest?

 Operation Blowdown tested atomic effects on the Australian jungle

 During the Cold War, nuclear states tested atomic weapons in almost every conceivable environment — deserts, oceans, space, islands.
-Scientists already knew nukes’ effects on cities.
+Scientist already knew nukes’ effects on cities.
 But how would they affect jungles?

 The Australian government wanted to know.
 So in July 1963 Australia conducted a simulated nuclear test in order to find out.